UMC-Utrecht-RWE/ConcePTION-Level1b/README.md

 3. Fill, at the beginning of the to_run file, the variable path_to_fill with the location of the CDM tables (csv files) and set StudyName to NULL (example: row 14: StudyName <- NULL row 17: path_to_fill <- "C:/folder/folderCDMfiles").
 Alternatively, you may want to fill the variable StudyName with the foldername where the CDM tables are stored in CDMinstances and set the variable path_to_fill to NULL (example: row 14: StudyName <- "TEST_SAMPLE" row 17: path_to_fill <- NULL).

 4. By default the variable t.interest (at the beginnning of the to_run) is set to NULL.
 In that situation all the CDM tables that are found are analysed.
 You can also specify the variable t.interest yourself (example: row 22: t.interest <- c("EVENTS","MEDICAL_OBSERVATIONS")).
+Make sure you do only use valid CDM table names.
+So not EVENTS_BATCH1, but only EVENTS.
+The program is searching for for all the tables staring with EVENTS.

 5. By default the variable  GetCountsColumns (at the beginnning of the to_run at row 25) is set to FALSE.
 If you set this to TRUE also counts per columns are executed in addition to the unique row count.